 No, Liberty currently does not offer a health insurance program for students to purchase.

 Yes, Liberty incorporated an emergency alert system in March 2009.
-All Liberty students and staff may sign up to be notified in case of an emergency by going to the LUPD link: www.liberty.edu/index.cfm
+All Liberty students and staff may sign up to be notified in case of an emergency through their ASIST account.
+They can also register your phone number or email so that you can receive the notifications as well.

 To receive verification documentation, you will need to follow the link below and fill out the Student Enrollment Verification Request Form.
 It is an online form and will be submitted directly to Liberty's Verification Officers.
 When you are signing into the form, you will need to use your full Liberty email address as your login (e.g., email@example.com) and your normal Liberty password.
 The Verification Officers will then be in direct contact with you regarding any information about your Verification request.
 Please note that there is a 24-48 hour processing time for Verification requests.